meridianverity/acceptance-plane/README.md

 This repository presents a public architecture thesis for the Acceptance Plane™ in agentic AI infrastructure.

-The materials are intended for public discussion, citation, and provenance.
-They are not a formal standard, product specification, legal opinion, compliance certification, patent claim chart, implementation disclosure, endorsement, or deployment guarantee.
+The materials are intended for public discussion, citation, education, and provenance.

+They are not a formal standard, product specification, API specification, legal opinion, compliance certification, patent claim chart, implementation disclosure, endorsement, deployment guarantee, or complete security solution.

 ## License and Notices

-This package uses Creative Commons Attribution 4.0 International (CC BY 4.0) for the public architecture thesis, related documentation, and accompanying figures, subject to the NOTICE file.
+This package uses Creative Commons Attribution 4.0 International (CC BY 4.0) for the public architecture thesis, related documentation, and accompanying figures.

+See the NOTICE file for trademark, patent, and scope notices.

+The license applies only to copyrightable public materials included in this release.

-The license does not grant patent rights, trademark rights, service mark rights, implementation rights, certification rights, compliance approvals, endorsements, confidential mechanisms, or partner-specific rights.
+It does not grant patent rights, trademark rights, service mark rights, product implementation rights, certification rights, compliance approvals, endorsements, confidential mechanisms, partner-specific rights, or rights to use Meridian Verity Group marks as source identifiers.

 “Acceptance Plane™” and “The Acceptance Plane™” are used as Meridian Verity Group framework identifiers and source-identifying marks.

+## Short Public Description

+The Acceptance Plane™ describes the architectural function for deciding whether a specific autonomous AI action should be accepted by a protected system before impact.

+Access is not authority.
+Permission is not proof.
+Execution is not acceptance.